 The workshop is indoors.
 Content of the day is varied, including demonstrations, practical work and analysis/discussion.
 To ensure a good amount of individual attention places are limited to just 8.

-Note, this day is aimed at ‘intermediate’ or painters already experienced with watercolour wishing to improve.
+Note, this day is aimed at ‘intermediate’ or painters already having some experience of watercolour wishing to improve.
 Relative beginners may find the workshop challenging.

 (Timsbury is an attractive, quiet village south of Bristol and Bath)